Golfo de Fonseca

 Nicaragua charges an exit fee of $2, so bring small bills.

-Do not drink tap water in El Salvador; bring your Lifestraw instead!
-While water from the national water company (ANDA) is generally safe, you never know the water source the restaurant, hotels, and so on may use.
+Do not drink tap water in El Salvador; bring your water filter or self-cleaning bottle instead!
+While water from the National Water Company (ANDA) is generally safe, you never know the water source the restaurant, hotels, and so on may use.

 Trash: As anywhere in Latin America, a lot of street food is served in plastic or one-way containers.
 Make sure to bring your foldable food container with you.
-Don’t forget to bring your Lifestraw, too.
+Don't forget to bring your water filter, too.

 tanzania travel Zanzibar beaches